iansan5653/vscode-format-python-docstrings/README.md

 If you already have a Python formatting extension installed, you will need to pick this one when you want to format a file.
 In a Python file in VSCode,
 <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> to open the command pallette,
-run the command *Format Document With...* and select *Python Docstring Formatter*.
+run the command **Format Document With...** and select **Python Docstring Formatter**.

+*Note*: The **Python Docstring Formatter** option will only appear for saved files, not unsaved files, even if the unsaved files are in Python language mode.

 ## Requirements